Matteoforni1/RT-First_Assignment/README.md

 # First Assignment - Research Track 1
 ## Summary:

+This project has been developed by Forni Matteo, a student of Robotics Engineering at the University of Genoa.
 This document contains the information required for the first assignment, which include:

 - How the code works